 *At the time of publishing, the price was $134.

-The Day-Light Classic Plus by Carex projects 10,000 lux of UV-free light from its 204-square inch surface, the minimum lux that any SAD lamp needs to be therapeutically effective according to the doctors we interviewed.
+The Day-Light Classic Plus by Carex projects 10,000 lux of 99.3 percent UV-free light from its 204-square inch surface, the minimum lux that any SAD lamp needs to be therapeutically effective according to the doctors we interviewed.
 The Day-Light lamp face mounts to a weighted horseshoe base by an adjustable arm.
 This arm allows the lamp’s angle and vertical position to be adjusted, reducing overall glare and increasing the flexibility of where and how you can use the lamp.
 For instance, you can set-up the Day-Light Classic in such a way that it allows you to read a book beneath it while keeping most of your face positioned well within the therapeutic 12-inch range of the lamp face.
 By comparison, to read in front of our runner-up pick, you would need to either place the book upright between you and the lamp, shielding you from some of the light, or lay it down in front of you, possibly extending you outside of its therapeutic range.

 Fully extended, the Day-Light Classic is 28½ inches tall, while its lamp face is 15½ inches wide and roughly 9 inches deep.
 The lamp angle can swing approximately 65 degrees from fully to vertical to nearly horizontal.
 However, this design makes the entire lamp both harder to put together and more cumbersome to move around than our runner-up pick.
-The weighted base takes up a large 12-inch-by-16 inch-footprint by itself.
+The weighted base takes up a large 12-by-16-inch footprint by itself.
 But we think it’s worth it for the less expensive price, extended 5-year warranty, and the extra adjustability.

 Compared to the cooler tone of our runner-up, the Classic Plus emits a pleasant, warm light.
 It’s gentler to sit in front of for an extended period, and the Day-Light’s light intensity can also be adjusted between a high (3 bulbs) and low (2 bulbs) setting.
 The Day-Light comes with a standard AWG 5 foot grounded power cord, which is interchangeable if it gets lost and plenty long enough for most people.
 However, this interchangeability means you can buy a longer AWG cord and use it instead, if you need to.